c1c4/task-maintain-api/README.md

         make test.integration

-    The only thing new here is the **pytest -v** this will run all the test are in the test folder.

 1. You can open the project in PyCharm or VSCode or the IDE your like but I know these two has support for test and configure their tests
     1. [Golang on Goland](https://www.jetbrains.com/go/)